xNul/palworld-host-save-fix/README.md

 `<save_path>` - Path to your save folder
 `<host_guid>` - GUID of your host

-Example: `python fix-host-save.py C:\Users\John\.cargo\bin\uesave.exe C:\Users\John\Desktop\my_temporary_folder\2E85FD38BAA792EB1D4C09386F3A3CDA 6E80B1A6000000000000000000000000`
+Example: `python fix-host-save.py "C:\Users\John\.cargo\bin\uesave.exe" "C:\Users\John\Desktop\my_temporary_folder\2E85FD38BAA792EB1D4C09386F3A3CDA" 6E80B1A6000000000000000000000000`

 How to get a co-op save to work with your dedicated server:
 1. Copy your desired save's folder from `C:\Users\<username>\AppData\Local\Pal\Saved\SaveGames\<random_numbers>` to your dedicated server.
 2. In the `PalServer\Pal\Saved\Config\WindowsServer\GameUserSettings.ini` file, change the `DedicatedServerName` to match your save's folder name.
-For example, if your save's folder name is `2E85FD38BAA792EB1D4C09386F3A3CDA`, the `DedicatedServerName` would change to `DedicatedServerName=2E85FD38BAA792EB1D4C09386F3A3CDA`.
+For example, if your save's folder name is `2E85FD38BAA792EB1D4C09386F3A3CDA`, the `DedicatedServerName` changes to `DedicatedServerName=2E85FD38BAA792EB1D4C09386F3A3CDA`.
-3. Confirm you can connect to your save on the dedicated server and everything is how it should be.
+3. Confirm you can connect to your save on the dedicated server and that the world is the one in the save.
+You can check the world with a character that doesn't belong to the co-op host.
 4. Afterwards, the co-op host must create a new character on the dedicated server.
 A new `.sav` file should appear in `PalServer\Pal\Saved\SaveGames\0\<your_save_here>\Players`.
 5. The name of that new `.sav` file is your host's real GUID.
 We will need your host's real GUID for the script to work.
 6. Copy the entire dedicated server save at `PalServer\Pal\Saved\SaveGames\0\<your_save_here>` (it must be the save with the co-op host's new character!) into a temporary folder and remember the path for the temporary folder because it's needed to run the script.